Elegance in the underworld.

 Whether you’re looking for a dark goddess to place on your altar, a mystical self-portrait, or artwork for your creative project, I offer limited custom commissions for those who feel drawn to my style.

-Every piece is a collaboration of soul, story, and shadow.
 If you’d like to work together, please read the notes before sending a request.
-This helps us know if we’re a match working together.
-I invite you to fill out the Typeform and you’ll hear back from me in 2-3 business days.
+This helps us determine if we’re a good match to work together.
+I invite you to fill out the Typeform, and you’ll hear back from me in 2-3 business days.
 Mahalo.

 A Few Notes Before You Submit

-Creative Process: The best pieces come from trust.
-Share your themes, muses, colors, ideas, and the energy you want to bring in, and allow some mystery and imagination in the outcome.
+• Creative Process: The best pieces come from trust.
+Share your themes, muses, colors, ideas, and the energy you want to bring in, and allow some mystery and imagination to be a part of the outcome.

-Usage: Let me know how you plan to use the image(s).
-It can be a tattoo, album art, book cover, marketing image, promo, or personal altar.
+• Usage: Let me know how you plan to use the image(s).
+It can be a tattoo, album art, book cover, marketing image, promotional material, or a personal altar.
 Commercial licensing may be needed for certain uses.
-Don’t worry; I typically work with self-published authors, independent musicians, fellow artists, and small business owners, so prices are reasonable and affordable.
+Don’t worry; I typically work with self-published authors, independent musicians, gamers, fellow artists, and small business owners, as well as individuals who want my art as a tattoo, so prices are reasonable and affordable.

 If your heart feels called, I’d love to hear from you.